Analog quantum chemistry simulation: Obtaining molecular potentials

 where $\mathcal{F}^{-1}$ denotes the inverse Fourier transform.
-We should emphasize that this projection on a single-particle basis is just a numerical trick that enables us to numerically benchmark the model, but does not have any impact on the experimental implementation of our proposed analog simulator.
+We should emphasize that this projection on a single-particle basis is just a numerical strategy that enables us to numerically benchmark the model, but does not have any impact on the experimental implementation of the proposed analog simulator.